HomeSpan/HomeSpan/docs/Pixels.md

 # Addressable RGB LEDs

 HomeSpan includes two dedicated classes that provide for easy control of "addressable" RGB LEDs.
-The **Pixel()** class is used for RGB and RGBW LEDs that require only a single "data" control wire, such as this 8-pixel [NeoPixel RGB Stick](https://www.adafruit.com/product/1426) or this single-pixel [NeoPixel RGBW LED](https://www.adafruit.com/product/2759).
+The **Pixel()** class is used for RGB, RGBW, RGBWC, and WC LEDs that require only a single "data" control wire, such as this 8-pixel [NeoPixel RGB Stick](https://www.adafruit.com/product/1426) or this single-pixel [NeoPixel RGBW LED](https://www.adafruit.com/product/2759).
 The **Dot()** class is used for RGB LEDs that require two control wires ("data" and "clock"), such as this 144-pixel [DotStar RGB Strip](https://www.adafruit.com/product/2241) or this 60-pixel [RGB LED Strip](https://www.sparkfun.com/products/14015).

 Both classes allow you to individually set each of the "pixels" in a multi-pixel LED strip to a different 24-bit RGB (red/green/blue) color.
 The Pixel class also supports 16-bit WC (warm-white/cool-white) pixels, 32-bit RGBW (red/green/blue/white) pixels, and 40-bit RGBWC pixels (i.e. red/green/blue/warm-white/cool-white).
 Alternatively, the classes allow you to simply specify a single color to duplicate across all pixels.